AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 A multistep process.

-When starting a fermentation, the first step is initiated via "Main Menu-> Start Fermenting" on the KegSmarts device.
+The first step is initiated via "Main Menu-> Start Fermenting" on the KegSmarts device.
 The second step is initiated by selecting an option from the list that appears.
+The third step is initiated on the PicoBrew web interface.

 ##### Request - Step 1